These attributes analyze behavioral patterns associated with the traders decision to close positions.

 2. Negative Return Consistency Negativos (R-)

-R- analyses the decision to close positions in a given asset which have generated a negative return.
+R- analyses the decision to close positions in a given asset that have generated a negative return.

 Greater consistency in the closing of losing positions in terms of the loss in pips indicates that the trader is being systematic in his decision making, using pip loss as the criteria.
 This gives rise to a higher R- score.